wilsonneto-dev/SSH_Deployment_Example/README.md

-### Just an example of how to deploy a small pet project without all the techy trendy tools
+### Just an example of how to deploy a small project without all the techy trendy tools
 Just a PoC, review and adjust it before production 👍